gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 - Don't use Assert.Multiple.
 Each Assert stands on its own on its own line.
 - Test readability trumps code reuse!
   - Keep test data inline when the data structure IS what's being tested.
+- NEVER use should in a test name.
+A test specifies what the code DOES, not what it should do.